god233012yamil/How-to-Change-the-style-of-a-widget-reimplementing-the-eventFilter-method/README.md

 # Introduction
-This code shows how to change the stylesheet of a widget (QPushButton) when the mouse is pressed, or the mouse is released, or the mouse enter into the widget, or the mouse leave from the widget.
+This code shows how to change the stylesheet of a widget (QPushButton) when the mouse is pressed, the mouse is released, the mouse enters into the widget, or the mouse leaves from the widget.

-Change the stylesheet of a widget, is a way for the application to respond to different actions while the user is graphically notified.
-This technique enrich the graphic user interface experience.
+Changing the stylesheet of a widget is a way for the application to respond to different actions while the user is graphically notified.
+This technique enriches the graphic user interface experience.

 For a widget to react to different events, an event filter must be installed on the widget and the method eventFiler must be reimplemented.

 Follow the steps shown below to implement the eventFilter for three QPushButton.